 The third level of the new food pyramid includes flour alternatives, nuts, and grains that are free of lectin.
+(Learn more about lectins and the important Lectin Shield here.)
 This is where you get to satisfy your cravings for bread and grain.
 While it’s fine to include these in your diet on a daily basis, it’s very important to do so in moderation.
 And not all nuts are okay – you need to stick to walnuts, pecans, hazelnuts, chestnuts, coconut, and pistachios.
 Use almond or coconut flour instead of the traditional white flour you find in the store.
 The reason is that processed flour has no nutritional value.

 Only certain grains are acceptable as well, and only in moderation.
 Sorghum is good because it is free of gluten as well as lectin and has a great deal of fiber.
 It is not only good for heart health, but has been shown to help with other types of health issues as well.¹ Millet is another great form of grain that’s rich in a lot of vital minerals, such as potassium, zinc, and magnesium.
 It also contains antioxidants that provide a wide range of health benefits.²

 This just scratches the surface of the components of the new food pyramid.
 The main thing we want you to take away is that you should no longer follow the old pyramid you learned in grade school – it’s doing you more harm than good.